lvndry/toast/CONTRIBUTING.md

 ## 📄 License

-By contributing to Toast AI, you agree that your contributions will be licensed under the [AGPL-3.0 License](LICENSE).
+By contributing to Clausea, you agree that your contributions will be licensed under the [AGPL-3.0 License](LICENSE).